How to Access Property Records in Arkansas

 Deeds and Conveyance Records

-Deeds are one of the most common types of property records.
+Deeds are among the most common types of property records.
 They transfer ownership of property and provide the public chain of title.
-Deeds contain information about the property and its owners.
+Deeds also contain information about the property and its owners.

 All parties must sign deeds, and a notary must witness them.
 Some of the information contained in deeds includes: